Welcome to Final Exit Network

 those in Minnesota for any length of time, and the fine will therefore be paid

-PLEASE NOTE: our email contact has changed to: email@example.com
+PLEASE NOTE: email address: email@example.com